feathersjs/feathers/docs/guides/basics/starting.md

   { id: 1, text: 'Hello again' } ]
 ```

 Here we implemented only `find` and `create` but a service can also have a few other methods, specifically `get`, `update`, `patch` and `remove`.
-We will learn more about service methods and events throughout this guide but this sums up some of the most important concepts that Feathers is built on.
+We will learn more about service methods and events throughout this guide, but this sums up some of the most important concepts upon which Feathers is built.

 ## An API server

-Ok, so we created a Feathers application and a service and we are listening to events but it is only a simple NodeJS script that prints some output and then exits.
-What we really want is hosting it as an API webserver.
+Ok, so we created a Feathers application and a service and we are listening to events, but it is only a simple NodeJS script that prints some output and then exits.
+What we really want is to host it as an API webserver.
 This is where Feathers transports come in.
 A transport takes a service like the one we created above and turns it into a server that other clients (like a web- or mobile application) can talk to.

 In the following example we will take our existing service and use

 - `@feathersjs/koa` which uses [KoaJS](https://koajs.com/) to automatically turn our services into a REST API
-- `@feathersjs/socketio` which uses Socket.io to do the same as a websocket real-time API (as we will see in a bit this is where the `created` event we saw above comes in handy)
+- `@feathersjs/socketio` which uses Socket.io to do the same as a WebSocket, real-time API (as we will see in a bit this is where the `created` event we saw above comes in handy).

 <LanguageBlock global-id="ts">